Deceptive Planning for Resource Allocation: Simulations

-We synthesize deceptive density control strategy for Team 1 using the proposed methods.
-For the synthesis of deceptive control strategies, we solve the optimization problem \eqref{exaggaration_start}-\eqref{exaggaration_end} for exaggeration behavior and the optimization problem \eqref{ambiguity_start}-\eqref{ambiguity_cons_1} for ambiguity behavior.
+We synthesize a deceptive density control strategy for Team 1 using the proposed methods.
+For the synthesis of deceptive control strategies, we solve the optimization problem \crefrange{exaggaration_start}{exaggaration_end} for exaggeration behavior and the optimization problem \crefrange{ambiguity_start}{ambiguity_cons_1} for ambiguity behavior.